 Simple Syrup

-1. Stir until the sugar is fully diluted, transfer to a swing-top bottle and refrigerate until ready to use
+- Combine in a small pan over medium heat.
+Stir until the sugar is fully diluted, remove from the heat and let it cool.
+Transfer to a swing-top bottle and refrigerate until ready to use

 Cucumber Spheres

-3. Strain through a chinois into a clean round pan or rondeau to allow a depth of 1-1/2″ to 2″ of alginate solution
+- Strain through a fine mesh strainer into a clean round pan or rondeau to allow a depth of 1-1/2″ to 2″ of alginate solution

-5. Juice the cucumbers in a juicer, strain through a chinois, reserve 1000 grams for making spheres and save the rest in an airtight jar for storage of the spheres
+- Juice the cucumbers in a juicer, strain through a cheesecloth lined fine mesh strainer.
+Reserve 1000 grams for making spheres.
+Save the rest in an airtight mason jar and refrigerate for storage of the spheres

-6. Combine the juice, sugar, calcium lactate and salt in a medium bowl and blend with an immersion blender until completely dissolved
+- Combine the juice, sugar, calcium lactate and salt in a separate bowl and blend with an immersion blender until completely dissolved

-11. Remove the alginate bath and carefully place on the stove without re-introducing bubbles.
+- Remove the alginate bath from the fridge and carefully place on the stove without re-introducing bubbles.
 Warm the alginate slowly over the lowest heat.
 Gently stir, but do not introduce bubbles

-16. Repeat the rinse cycle in a second bowl of fresh, cold water and discard any misshapen spheres
+- Transfer and repeat the rinse cycle in the second bowl of fresh, cold water and discard any misshapen spheres

-17. Strain them out and transfer to the jar of reserved cucumber juice for storage
+- Strain them out and transfer to the jar of chilled, reserved cucumber juice for storage

 Making the Gin and Tonic